fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - Addressed a reported issue where the Settlement menu fails to open when clicking on a non-player's Settlement Banner in gameplay.
 - Addressed a reported issue where some text was cut off on the Global Yields Breakdown screen.
 - City projects no longer appear to be purchasable.
-- Addressed an issue some users reported experiencing where a District’s health bar would remain on-screen after being fully healed.
+- Addressed an issue some users reported experiencing where a District's health bar would remain on-screen after being fully healed.
 - Addressed an issue some users reported experiencing where the background color remained the default color when the user changed it in the Player Customize tab.
 - Addressed a reported issue where yield icons would fail to update in the City production list when upgrading a Town to a City.
 - Addressed various memory leaks in various UI elements.